imadchougle/KYC-MANAGEMENT-USING-BLOCKCHAIN/README.md

  10. Open the index.html file with live server and there you go!!!

- 11. Copy any of the available account and paste it in add bank portal in index.html with a name and login through it and perform various operations as in Add Kyc,     modify kyc, increase customer rating etc..
+ 11. Copy any of the available account and paste it in add bank portal in index.html with a name and login through it and perform various operations as in Add Kyc,     modify kyc, increase customer rating etc.